 CAA-Getty International Program

-Since it began in 2012, the program has brought 135 scholars to the conferences, from forty-nine countries located in Central and Eastern Europe, Russia, Asia, Southeast Asia, Africa, the Caribbean, and South America.
+Since it began in 2012, the program has brought 135 scholars to CAA's annual conferences, from fifty countries located in Central and Eastern Europe, Russia, Asia, Southeast Asia, Africa, the Caribbean, and South America.
 Each year, a preconference colloquium on international topics in art history inaugurates the week, kicking off four days of conference sessions, meetings with new colleagues, and visits to museums and galleries.
 Subsequent to these events, the program has generated many scholarly collaborations, including publications, conferences, and exhibitions.

 In 2017, CAA organized a reunion to celebrate five successful years of the CAA-Getty International Program.
 Twenty alumni were selected to present papers at the Annual Conference in New York, held February 15-18, 2017.
 Organized into four sessions about international topics in art history, these Global Conversations were chaired by distinguished scholars from the United States and featured presentations by the CAA-Getty alumni.
 In 2018 and 2019, the Global Conversations continued at a preconference colloquium and a conference session featuring five CAA-Getty alumni.
 Read past CAA-Getty Global Conversations.